Toilet Keeps Running? Common Causes and What to Do

 What Homeowners Usually Notice

-- You hear water refilling the tank randomly
+- Water refilling the tank randomly throughout the day

-- The toilet “runs” after flushing and doesn’t stop
+- The toilet runs after flushing and doesn't stop on its own

 - You have to jiggle the handle to get it to stop

-- The water level in the tank seems too high or inconsistent
+- The water level in the tank looks too high or keeps changing

-- Check the chain length (too tight or too loose can cause sealing issues)
+- Check the chain length — too tight or too loose both cause sealing problems

-- Verify the float is set so the water stops below the overflow tube
+- Verify the float is set so water stops below the overflow tube

-- Look for water trickling into the bowl (a sign the flapper isn’t sealing)
+- Look for water trickling into the bowl, which means the flapper is not sealing

 - The toilet keeps running after basic adjustments